New Years Deals:

 Advanced Wheels

-For first-time riders who only want one wheel, the advanced wheel is an excellent choice because it strikes a good balance between cost, power, and portability.
+The advanced wheel is an excellent choice for first-time riders who only want one wheel because it balances cost, Power, and portability.
 These wheels typically go at 28-35 mph and weigh between 40 and 60 pounds.

 Advanced wheels are located in the middle of the wheel range and are the ideal middle ground for riders looking for the revolution that is just right.
-Mid-range wheels are not too slow, not too powerful, not too big, not too small; they are just right, and they are excellent long-term wheels.
+Mid-range wheels are not too slow, powerful, big, or small; they are just right, and they are excellent long-term wheels.

 - Power: 2,000 – 2,600W